microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackage-getapplicablepolicyrequirements.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This operation is a way for callers to find what is required to successfully request an assignment for a specific accessPackage.
+This operation allows callers to find properties that are required to successfully request an assignment for a specific accessPackage.

 > [!NOTE]
 > This operation has no side effects, but because it accepts optional parameters in the POST body, it is configured as an action.